-VRA Debt Service Fund.
-The Authority established a debt service fund by purchasing municipal bonds and cash equivalents to ensure its debt coverage requirements would be met.
-This fund is required by the 2015 debt issuance, and represents the highest debt service payment due during the life of the debt issue.
-Compliance with the debt coverage requirement is contingent upon this fund, therefore, this amount is shown as restricted cash and net position.
+VRA Debt Service Fund and SNAP Debt Service Fund.
+The Authority established a debt service fund with VRA and SNAP by purchasing municipal bonds and cash equivalents to ensure its debt coverage requirements would be met.
+The SNAP funds are required by the 2015 debt issuance, and represents the highest debt service payment due during the life of the debt issue.
+Compliance with the debt coverage requirement is contingent upon these funds, therefore, these amounts are shown as restricted cash and net position.
 Those bonds mature on November 15, 2026, and are measured using a Level 2 input as it relates to fair value measurement.

-Note 3.
-Accounts Receivable
+Note 3 - Accounts Receivable